chalk-ai/chalk-go/README.md

 Create a client using the `NewClient` method.
 The returned client gets its configuration:

-1. From the contructor arguments
+1. From overrides configured by passing in a `*chalk.ClientConfig`
 2. From environment variables if no arguments are passed
 3. From a ~/.chalk.yml file if neither 1 nor 2 are available

+(2) and (3) are applicable only for these [options](https://github.com/chalk-ai/chalk-go/blob/main/internal/constants.go).
+#### Without overrides
 ```go
 import (
     "github.com/chalk-ai/chalk-go"